billypowell/SEAM_I_2D_Elastic/README.md

 SEAM_I_2D Elastic model
 ===========================

-## open access line from the SEAM I elastic model.
+**open access line from the SEAM I elastic model**

-Useful for testing workflows/projects with full known data
+Useful for testing workflows/projects with fully known model & data

 The model is saved as sgy and npy files containing the three model parameters: